Pop quiz: Do you know the difference between copywriting and content marketing?

 What Is Copywriting?

-“Copy” is often used to describe marketing writing that’s meant to sell.
-Think email newsletters, the offers you use to drive clicks on pay-per-click ads, and even the text on your site you use to get users to conversion.
+As mentioned, “copy” is often used to describe marketing writing that’s meant to sell.
+Think email newsletters, the offers you use to drive clicks on pay-per-click ads, and even the text on your site you use to get users to fill out a form or buy.

 According to professional copy & content author Dimitar Karamrinov: